TomHOldershaw/Project-2-Group-1/README.md

 The data was processed and uploaded to the database.
 It was found that there were some null values in the dataset, but these reflect the incomplete nature of the data rather than errors in data collection and data processing, and so have been left.

 ## Distribution of tasks
+The group worked as a team on each of the main tasks, with all members of the team contributing to teach task.
+One member took the lead for a task as outlined below.

 1. Data import - Isha
 2. Data merging - Tom
 3. Database - Choki